emmavanoss/cv/README.md

   challenge during the Maker's course.
-I spent a couple of days creating the business logic for scoring a bowling game (which was surprisingly complex) and had fun making a silly themed front end that updates the scores, disables buttons when the scoreboard is complete, and adds cells if an extra round is called for.
+I spent a couple of days creating the business logic for scoring a bowling game (which was surprisingly complex) and had fun making a silly themed front end that updates the scores, disables buttons when the scoreboard is complete, and adds cells to the scorecard if an extra round is called for.

-* [New summary challenge](https://github.com/emmavanoss/news-summary-challenge) - I spent another weekend putting together this app that displays news headlines and summarises articels.
+* [New summary challenge](https://github.com/emmavanoss/news-summary-challenge) - I spent another weekend putting together this app that displays news headlines and summarises articles.
 It hits the Guardian newspaper API for news stories and
     Aylien API to summarise stories.
 It was my first try at using API calls with AJAX (vanilla JS only).